smucclaw/gsheet/natural4-server/natural4_server/nginx-proxy.md

 Configuring HTTPS for local development is unnecessary work.

 ## Terminate https
-I thought it might be beneficial to terminate HTTPS on Nginx and have Gunicorn and Vue always use plain HTTP.
+I thought it might be beneficial to terminate HTTPS on Nginx and have Sanic and Vue always use plain HTTP.

 ```mermaid
 flowchart LR